nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 - they help to understand the structure and behaviour of the system
     - structure: understanding the system in terms of components (i.e. sub-systems)
     - behaviour: understanding the system in terms of interactions between components
 - communicate with stakeholders (mostly customers but also others)

 Models of the **existing system** should be produced during **requirements engineering**.
 They can be helpful in:

 - clarifying what the existing system does
-- identifying it's strenghts and weaknesses
+- identifying it's strengths and weaknesses
 - facilitating discussion about what the new system might be like

 Models of the **new system** are created by the system architects to explain